opencog/cogserver/README.md

-* **Proxy Agents.** The proxy-agent infrastructure allows Atoms arriving on the net (or requests for getting them or changing them) to be forewarded on to either disk storage, or other network nodes.
+* **Proxy Agents.** The proxy-agent infrastructure allows Atoms arriving on the net (or requests for getting them or changing them) to be forwarded onwards to either disk storage, or other network nodes.
   Interacting with storage is particularly useful: the CogServer can not only serve up Atoms to remote clients, but can also save up whatever it is given, and move it to storage (without any manual intervention.)
 This is one of the basic building blocks for network-distributed, decentralized processing.
+  See the [proxy/README](opencog/cogserver/proxy/README.md) for more info and a demo of the `ReadThru` and `WriteThru` proxies.

 * The `stats` command provides a `top`-like command for viewing who is connected to the Cogserver, and what they are doing.
 Type `help stats`